 Pingdom.com is another popular online website speed test.
 It is now a paid service, although you can sign up for a free 30-day trial.
 (No credit info needed.)

-If you follow the basic concepts on this page, you should increase your website loading times with no problem.
+If you follow these steps, you should increase your website loading times with no problem.
 If you’re all about the numbers (or lack of them), you might enjoy seeing incremental performance gains with each step.
 Just following Step 1 can make a big difference for many people.

-The above website speed tests can provide plenty of detailed information for your site or blog.
+The above ways to test your website speed can provide plenty of detailed information for your site or blog.
 There are more website performance tests and services available online, although you might need to sign up to use them.
 To get you started, trying Lighthouse, PageSpeed Insights, and GTmetrix above should give you a good idea of where you are.

 Do you care about your website speed, or is it not so important?

-Let us know how you managed to improve your website speeds.
+Let us know how you primarily managed to improve your website speeds with your site.
 Thanks for reading.